 Of course, the flipside is that saving a deposit is usually better for stable and declining areas.
-Talk to an expert to find out more.
-You can also use an online tool to see whether an area is growing or declining.
+Talk to a uno expert to find out more.

-No, you usually have access to the same features you’d have with other home loans.
-Fixed rates, offset accounts and the ability to make additional repayments are often included.
+With a no deposit home loan, you usually have access to the same features you’d have with other home loans, such as fixed rate options, offset accounts and the ability to make extra repayments.
 You may also have access to flexible payment packages, interest only payments, and waived fees.

 Surprisingly, you’ll find no deposit loans can often come with low interest rates.
-You’ll need a guarantor to access these lower interest rates.
 The key is finding a lender that wants to lend to borrowers seeking no deposit loans.
 Not all lenders fit the bill, so work with a professional to narrow your search.